Configure features after an upgrade

 Resolve warning or error messages related to the update of test management artifacts

 Understand how the Configure Features wizard works

-The Configure Features wizard adds new objects to your team project and might update a few existing objects, but does not change your data or the workflow.
-It adds the new objects based on the best match of settings defined within the installed process templates and your team project.
-The wizard references both updated customized process templates and the latest version of Microsoft process templates installed to your team project collection and added during the upgrade process.
-If the wizard determines that there is more than one process template that could be used to configure features, it selects the one that best matches your existing team project and that is the latest version.
+The Configure Features wizard adds new objects to your project and might update a few existing objects, but does not change your data or the workflow.
+It adds the new objects based on the best match of settings defined within the installed process templates and your project.
+The wizard references both updated customized process templates and the latest version of Microsoft process templates installed to your project collection and added during the upgrade process.
+If the wizard determines that there is more than one process template that could be used to configure features, it selects the one that best matches your existing project and that is the latest version.

 Here's what the Configure Features wizard does:

-- Determines which process template stored in the team project collection contains the best match of definitions to configure missing features.
+- Determines which process template stored in the project collection contains the best match of definitions to configure missing features.

 - For each feature that can be configured, uploads the definitions for new objects or modifies existing definitions.
 To learn how the wizard configures each specific feature, see Changes made to process templates.

 Required objects used by the Configure Features wizard